Sponsor a Child in Asia

 Since we started working in Laos in 1995, we have opened six SOS Children's Villages in the country.
 The sixth SOS Children's Village was recently opened in Savannakhet in the south of the country.
 It has 15 family houses, an SOS Nursery School and an SOS Social Centre.

-We run eight SOS Children's Village in the Philippines.
-On top of this, SOS Children runs SOS Schools, SOS Vocational Training Centres and Family Strengthening Programmes (FSPs) in the Philippines.
-FSPs aim to stop child abandonment and to keep families together, by providing child care, counselling, vocational training and medical support.
-In total, through all of our programmes (including the Villages and the FSPs) we are reaching more than 6,700 Filipinos.
+We run eight SOS Children's Village in the The Phillippines.
+On top of this, SOS Children runs SOS Schools, SOS Vocational Training Centres and Family Support Programmes in the Philippines.
+In total, through all of our programmes we are reaching more than 6,700 Filipinos.
+Our Children's Village in Tacloban was badly affected by Typhoon Haiyan which struck the islands in 2013.
+We launched an emergency appeal which is supporting children and families to return to normal life.

 SOS Children began its work in the country in 1972.
 The fifth SOS Children's Village in Thailand was opened in Phuket in 2008.
 The community was established to help children in the southern region, particularly children who had lost their families in the Tsunami disaster.